 QTOPIK Exam is a free app for Korean self-learners.
 It is available on both Android and iOS.

 The app uses thousands of common words to help you get ready for the official test.
-It has two modes: practice and examine previous test history.
+It has two modes: practice and examine the previous test history.
 After analyzing, you can take a quiz to see your vocabulary.

 The easy-to-use, friendly user interface has up-to-date questions.
 The good thing is it’s 100% free to use.